newrelic/nr1-workshop/lab3/INSTRUCTIONS.md

     }
 ```

-3. Save your `main.js` file and in Google Chrome, navigate to the following URL `https://one.newrelic.com?nerdpacks=local` and click my launcher.
+3. Save your `main.js` file and in Google Chrome, navigate to the following URL `https://one.newrelic.com?nerdpacks=local`.
+Navigate to **Apps** and click your launcher.

 Your browsers should show a `Grid` with `GridItems` that looks something similar to below: